On Maximal Subgroups of Free Idempotent Generated Semigroups: Introduction and summary of results

 \section{Introduction and summary of results}

 Let $S$ be a semigroup, and let $E=E(S)$ be the set of idempotents of $S$.
 The \emph{free idempotent generated semigroup} on $E$ is defined by the following presentation:

 (It is an easy exercise to show that if, say, $fe\in\{e,f\}$ then $ef\in E$.
 In the defining relation $e\cdot f=ef$ the left hand side is a word of length $2$, and $ef$ is the product of $e$ and $f$ in $S$, i.e. a word of length $1$.)
 These semigroups arose in \cite{nambooripad79,easdown85}, where abstract characterisations of the sets of idempotents of semigroups via structures called \emph{biordered sets} was undertaken.
+We will not need the formal definition of a biordered set here, but an interested reader may consult \cite{higgins92} for an accessible introduction.

 The semigroup $\IG(E)$ has the following properties:

 {\textsf{(IG\arabic{enumi})}} \begin{enumerate} \item There exists a natural homomorphism $\phi$ from $\IG(E)$ into the subsemigroup $S^\prime$ of $S$ generated by $E$. \item The restriction of $\phi$ to the set of idempotents of $\IG(E)$ is a bijection onto $E$ (and an isomorphism of biordered sets).
 Thus we may identify those two sets. \item $\phi$ maps the $\GR$-class (respectively $\GL$-class) of $e\in E$ onto the corresponding class of $e$ in $S^\prime$; this induces a bijection between the set of all $\GR$-classes (resp. $\GL$-classes) in the $\GD$-class of $e$ in $\IG(E)$ and the corresponding set in $S^\prime$. \item The restriction of $\phi$ to the maximal subgroup of $\IG(E)$ containing $e\in E$ (i.e. to the $\GH$-class of $e$ in $\IG(E)$) is a homomorphism onto the maximal subgroup of $S^\prime$ containing $e$. \end{enumerate}